 Clothes dryers use a lot of electricity - an average load costs around a dollar to dry.
-By using your dryer sensibly, and choosing to dry clothes outside on the clothesline, you could save around $130 a year.
+By using your dryer sensibly, and choosing to dry clothes outside on the clothesline, you could save $100 or more a year.

 Types of clothes dryers